awsdocs/amazon-chime-sdk-developer-guide/doc_source/proxy-phone-sessions.md

   + `chime:PutVoiceConnectorProxy`
   + `chime:UpdateProxySession`

-  For more information, see [Amazon Chime Identity\-Based Policies](https://docs.aws.amazon.com/chime/latest/ag/security_iam_service-with-iam.html#security_iam_service-with-iam-id-based-policies) in the *Amazon Chime Administrator Guide*\.
+  For more information, see [Amazon Chime identity\-based policies](https://docs.aws.amazon.com/chime/latest/ag/security_iam_service-with-iam.html#security_iam_service-with-iam-id-based-policies) in the *Amazon Chime Administrator Guide*\.
 + An Amazon Chime Voice Connector created by an Amazon Chime account administrator\.
 For more information, see [Managing Amazon Chime Voice Connectors](https://docs.aws.amazon.com/chime/latest/ag/voice-connectors.html) in the *Amazon Chime Administrator Guide*\.

 The following procedure demonstrates how to create a proxy phone session\.